apbeecham/finpy/readme.md

 ![build](https://github.com/apbeecham/finpy/workflows/build/badge.svg)
 ![docs](https://github.com/apbeecham/finpy/workflows/docs/badge.svg)

-finpy
+finpy-0.2.0
 ===

+## About
-Finpy is a collection of finance api clients providing a centralised source of mechanical and fundamental financial data.
+Finpy is a collection of api clients that aims to provide a centralised source of mechanical and fundamental financial data from a range of providers.

 ## Quickstart
 1. Import your favourite api
     ```python
    from finpy import alphavantage as av